Skip to main content

 };

-Let's take a look the default Area.jsx component from the common folder:
+Let's look at the default Area.jsx component from the common folder:

 src/components/common/Area.jsx